mrfixitpa/esp32-s3-box-3/README.md

     internal: true
 ```

-Replace the entity ID with your own sensor.
+Replace the entity ID with your own sensor if needed.

 ---

-### Step 4: Compile and Upload
+### Step 3: Compile and Upload
 - Click **Install**
-- Upload firmware
+- Upload firmware to the ESP32-S3-Box-3
-- Wait for reboot
+- Wait for the device to reboot

+Once online, the idle screen will show the clock, temperature, and HVAC status.

 ---

-### Step 5: Optional Clock Settings
-After flashing, Home Assistant will expose:
-- 12h / 24h toggle
-- AM/PM toggle

-These apply instantly and require no reflashing.

----

 ## 🛠 Notes & Tips
 - Screen dimming is best handled using Home Assistant automations
 - Layout prevents jitter when the colon blinks
-- Optimized for readability from a distance
+- Designed for readability from across a room
+- Burn-in prevention and night mode can be layered on later

 ---

 ## 📄 License
 Provided as-is for personal and educational use.